erickcastelli/HLA_genotyping/README.md

 After that, the phased VCF file contains phase sets in the HP format.
 These phase sets will be considered in the haplotyping procedure.

 ## STEP 6 - Calling haplotypes
+We will use phasex to call haplotypes.
+Please check https://github.com/erickcastelli/phasex for instructions in how to do it.

+For each gene, run:

+> phasex hp-ps vcf=VCF_PRODUCED_BY_READBACKEDPHASING output=NEW_VCF

+> phasex phase-ps replicates=20 threads=number_of_threads select=0.51 threshold=0.9